f1r3starter/messagebird/README.md

 All configs are located in the [config.php](config.php) file.

-Thats all, have a nice day!
+Thats all, have a good day!